Legacy-1/edit-software/README.md

 # edit-software
-This will be a free editing software, extremely user friendly, and used to make editing easy
+This will be a free editing software, extremely user friendly for simple/professional editing uses